Who Is This One

 about

-Who Is This One, originally released in 1984, C47, was the third full-length cassette release by the duo of Hal McGee and Debbie Jaffe, and the first recorded with a 4-track cassette recorder (a Fostex X-15).
-All of the previous tapes were recorded direct to 2-track stereo (or mono) cassette.
+Who Is This One, originally released in 1984, was the third full-length cassette release by the duo of Hal McGee and Debbie Jaffe, and the first recorded with a 4-track cassette recorder (a Fostex X-15).
 Originally released by Cause And Effect.
 Re-released by Harsh Reality Music in 1990.

 In the Spring of 1984 we bought several pieces of new equipment, probably right after we received our income tax return check.
 We purchased a Moog Rogue analog synthesizer (new for about $320 from a shop in Noblesville, Indiana), a Fostex 3050 digital delay rack mount unit, and a used set of Pearl Syncussion synthesizer drums.